superfly/bfaas/README.md

 If a pool machine is stopped without performing its cleanup tasks, another worker will clean up any of its orphaned machines after their leases have expired.

+## Untrusted metadata

+There is a subtle, but relatively weak, security flaw in this design.
+Untrusted worker machines have access to the `/.fly/api` which allows them to read and alter their own metadata.
+An untrusted machine can tamper with the metadata that marks which worker owns the machine.
+If a pool is destroyed before it can cleanup its workers and is restarted, the new instance of the pool will not recognize that it owned the worker machine, and wont stop or destroy it until its lease has expired.
+This could allow an untrusted worker to outlive its intended lifetime up until its lease has expired.
+This can only happen if the pool was terminated before stopping the untrusted worker, which should not normally happen.
+A similar scenario would also happen without tampering with the metadata if the pool was destroyed without cleaning up, and was never restarted.

 # What's here